asherrera1/CMSC-207-Mini-Project/README.md

 Project Deliverables
 =====================
 1. Website structure:
-   a.
 The website is a single-page website that contains the following sections:

 a.
 Header (Home):
-   		Contains Name, Site title, navigation links.
+* Contains Name, Site title, navigation links.
    b.
 About Me: contains some info about the author, face picture and some fun facts.
 		   - Clicking on the button underneath the photo shows 5 different fun facts.